 Ever heard of Harold Samuel?
 I can take a good guess you haven’t, but his words have been repeated for almost a hundred years, “Location, location, location.”
 What is a luxurious hotel if you are walking outside into a crowded, busy, and otherwise unpleasant area?

 That’s why we’ve built a list of the best luxury hotels in New York City to satisfy the most opulent desires of your heart.
-But most importantly, we’ve also describe the area around the hotel so you know just what the vibe will be.
-Whip out that credit card because the prices of these NYC hotels don’t come cheap, but they will leave a lasting impression!
+But most importantly, we’ve also described the area around the hotel so you know just what the vibe will be.
+So whip out that credit card because the prices of these NYC hotels don’t come cheap, but they will leave a lasting impression!